django-bridge/django-bridge/website/docs/python2react.md

 Django Render has built-in support for converting Python objects into JavaScript objects so they can be used by React.

-There are two parts, on the backend we need to define an “adapter”, this is a class that tells Django Render how to convert an instance of a particular Python class into JSON.
-Then on the frontend, we need to define a “constructor” which constructs a JavaScript object from the JSON.
+To use this, we need to define two adapters, one which converts Python class into a JSON representation, the other which constructs a JavaScript object from that JSON.

-Adapters are defined in a file called ``adapters.py`` which can be created in any app.
-Django Render will auto detect these files and load them.
+In Python, Django Render will look for an ``adapters.py`` file in each installed application and load any adapters it defines.
+In JavaScript, you need to register adapters using the ``Config.addAdapter`` function.

 For example, here is an adapter to convert Django's ``TextInput`` widget: